simdsoft/x-studio.github.io/README.md

-# The official website of x-studio365 IDE
+# The official website of x-studio IDE

 ## bootstrap
 4.3.1